trickster26/price_api/README.md

 ## Deployment
-    It is deployed on railway at with domain name https://priceapi-production-b1e1.up.railway.app/ For Price api will be available at https://priceapi-production-b1e1.up.railway.app/price/ Simply create a new app, link it to your GitHub repository, and configure the build and deployment settings.
+    i.)
+It is deployed on railway at with domain name https://priceapi-production-b1e1.up.railway.app/ ii.)
+For Price api will be available at https://priceapi-production-b1e1.up.railway.app/price/ iii.)Simply create a new app, link it to your GitHub repository, and configure the build and deployment settings.